jlhg/hooked/README.md

 The available arguments are described below:

 - `-l, --log`: The domain or IP address where the server is hosted.
-- `-b, --host`: The domain or IP address where the server is hosted.
+- `-h, --host`: The domain or IP address where the server is hosted.
 - `-p, --port`: The port number where the server is listening.
 - `--build-entry-script-path`: Path to the build entry script.
 - `--github-webhook-secret`: The token to verify the incoming GitHub webhook messages.
 See [Creating webhooks - GitHub Docs](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks) for creating a webhook and setting the secret token.